 - Fisherman’s Village: Located on the northern coast, this is one of the best-known attractions on Ko Samui and home to a popular Friday Walking Street Market.
 To be honest, there is no fisherman on sight and the area has been filled with 5 star resorts and restaurants, chic beach bars, art galleries and fancy boutiques.
 It is a nice place to hang out for a sunset drink and feel like you are in a mediterranean country rather than Thailand.

 - Ang Thong National Marine Park tour:

 I was able to purchase a ticket for the Ang Thong National Park tour in my guesthouse as a group and we ended up paying 2000 Thai baht pp. It was totally worth paying for this all-day boat trip to visit this beautiful national park.
-The views were amazing and kayaking was fun.
-The views from the different viewing points were worth the climb even though it wasn’t an easy one.
-So bring water and comfortable hiking shoes to go up to see these fabulous islands in aquamarine water!
+The scenery was spectacular and kayaking was fun.
+The views from different viewing points were worth the climb despite the challenge.

 Buddhist Temples (Wats) and Chinese Shrines are the other beautiful attractions of Koh Samui.
 Like in the rest of Thailand, Buddhism is the religion followed by the majority (over 90% of people) and I’ve found some of the most amazing temples in KS among all I’ve visited in Thailand.

 - Wat Phra Yai (Big Buddha Temple): a massive 15-metre seated Buddha overlooking the sea.